-(1) Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L," or Prime rate, or "P." All securities are subject to a LIBOR

-Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L," or Prime rate, or "P." All securities are subject to a LIB or Prime rate floor where a spread is provided, unless noted.
+(1) Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L," or Prime rate or "P." All securities are subject to a LIBOR or Prime rate floor where a spread is provided, unless noted.
 Valued based on our accounting policy (see Note 2).

+Valued based on our accounting poincy (see Note 2).
 The provisions of the 1940 Act classify investments based on the level of control that we maintain in a particular portfolio company.
 As defined in the 1940 Act, a company is deemed as "non-controlled" when we own less than 25% of a portfolio company's voting securities and "controlled" when we own 25% or more of a portfolio company's voting securities.
 The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company.
-As defined in the 1940 Act, a company is deemed as "non-controlled" when we own less than 25% of a portfolio company's voting securities and "controlled" when we own 25% or more of a portfolio company.
-As defined in the 1940 Act, a company is deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities and "affiliated" when we own less than 5% of a portfolio company's voting securities and "affiliated" when we own 5% or more of a portfolio company's voting securities.
+As defined in the 1940 Act, a company is deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities and "affiliated" when we own 5% or more of a portfolio company's voting securities.
 Security is exempt from registration under Rule 144A promulgated under the Securities Act.
-The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
-(4) (5)
+The security may be resold in transactions that are exempt from registration, normally to qualified institutional buncer.
+(5)institutional buyers.

 Non-U.S. company or principal place of business outside the United States.
+Non-income producing securities.
 (6)

-Non-income producing securities.
 The securities are not pledged as collateral under the Credit Facility.
 All other securities are pledged as collateral under the Credit Facility.
 Coupon is not subject to a LIBOR or Prime rate floor.
-(7) (8) (9)